Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/examples/examples_empty.md

 [a530-1]     0.000084s : All tests have passed on a53_core1 !!
 [a531-0]     0.000092s : All tests have passed on a53_core2 !!
 [a531-1]     0.000077s : All tests have passed on a53_core3 !!
 \endcode
 \endcond

+\cond SOC_AM62DX

+**FreeRTOS-AMP Sample Output**

+\attention Output from  a53ss0-1, a53ss1-0 and a53ss1-1 cores are log to the Shared memory, can be viewed via a53ss0-0 on which log reader is enabled

+Shown below is a sample output on UART0 console when the application is run,
+\code
+All tests have passed on a53_core0 !!
+[a530-1]     0.002432s : All tests have passed on a53_core1 !!
+[a531-0]     0.002189s : All tests have passed on a53_core2 !!
+[a531-1]     0.002101s : All tests have passed on a53_core3 !!
+\endcode
+\endcond